dprgarner/node-chat-server/README.md

   - Check that the wdio client connects, browses, and disconnects.

 - "User has disconnected" message
-- Set a session cookie to store the username
 - Keep the username when the server restarts
 - Limit to one person per username (except for anonymous - or set a uuid)
 - Slight styling fixes